- Describe the structure of eukaryotic cells

 If you examine Figure 4.8, the plant cell diagram, you will see a structure external to the plasma membrane.
 This is the cell wall, a rigid covering that protects the cell, provides structural support, and gives shape to the cell.
 Fungal and some protistan cells also have cell walls.
 While the prokaryotic cell walls' chief component is peptidoglycan, the major organic molecule in the plant (and some protists') cell wall is cellulose (Figure 4.16), a polysaccharide comprised of glucose units.
 Have you ever noticed that when you bite into a raw vegetable, like celery, it crunches?
 That’s because you are tearing the celery cells' rigid cell walls with your teeth.

 Like the mitochondria, chloroplasts have their own DNA and ribosomes, but chloroplasts have an entirely different function.
 Chloroplasts are plant cell organelles that carry out photosynthesis.
 Photosynthesis is the series of reactions that use carbon dioxide, water, and light energy to make glucose and oxygen.
 This is a major difference between plants and animals.
-Plants (autotrophs) are able to make their own food, like sugars, while animals (heterotrophs) must ingest their food.
+Plants (autotrophs) are able to make their own food, like sugars used in cellular respiration to provide ATP energy generated in the plant mitochondria.
+Animals (heterotrophs) must ingest their food.

 Like mitochondria, chloroplasts have outer and inner membranes, but within the space enclosed by a chloroplast’s inner membrane is a set of interconnected and stacked fluid-filled membrane sacs we call thylakoids (Figure 4.17).
 Each thylakoid stack is a granum (plural = grana).
 We call the fluid enclosed by the inner membrane that surrounds the grana the stroma.